cran-task-views/Omics/Omics.md

--   `r pkg("PeakSegOptimal")` implements a change point detection method based on the Poisson distribution for count data that includes a constraint suited for peak calling and `r pkg("PeakSegDisk")` provides a large scale implementation of the method using on-disk storage. `r pkg("PeakError")` computes true and false positive in peak calling with respect to annotated region labels.
+-   `r pkg("PeakSegOptimal")` implements a change point detection method based on the Poisson distribution for count data that includes a constraint suited for peak calling, `r pkg("PeakSegDisk")` provides a large scale implementation of the method using on-disk storage. `r pkg("PeakSegJoint")` implements a joint peak detection and `r pkg("PeakError")` computes true and false positive in peak calling with respect to annotated region labels.

 #### Multiple testing